fossabot/Records/README.md

 // sourcery:end
 ```

-By declaring conformance to `Fetchable` and adding annotation marks for sourcery, the following auto-completing syntax is at your disposal (after you compile).
+By declaring conformance to `Fetchable` and adding annotation marks for sourcery, the following auto-completing syntax is at your disposal (once you compile with cmd + b).

 ```swift
 let query = Performer.Query(dob: nil, firstName: "Maggie", lastName: nil, party: nil, performances: nil) // Fetch all with first name that BEGINSWITH[cd] `Maggie` let performers: [Performer] = try! query.all(in: context)
 ```

-Enjoy!

-But wait?...sourcery? 🤔

-## Sourcery

-[Sourcery](https://github.com/krzysztofzablocki/Sourcery) is a boiler-plate generation tool that you can optionally use with this framework.
-A pre-written stencil file is provided [here](https://github.com/rob-nash/Records/blob/master/Database/Templates/ManagedObject.Query.stencil) which will instruct soucery to write the 'Query' syntax for any NSManagedObject subclass that implements `Fetchable`.

 Any change you make to your CoreData schema will trigger the regeneration of boiler-plate code.
-So for instance, if you removed the property `lastName` from `Performer` the new initialiser will be as follows.
+So for instance, if you removed the property `lastName` from the entity `Performer` the new initialiser will be as follows (once you compile with cmd + b).

 ```swift
 let query = Performer.Query(dob: nil, firstName: "Maggie", party: nil, performances: nil)